Thursday, January 22, 2015

 LULU'S

-He had the audience singing the lyrics of many different songs along with him.
+He had the audience singing along to many different songs with him.

-He did many old television show theme songs such as Green Acres, The Brady Bunch, The Adams Family.
+He did many old television show theme songs, such as Green Acres, The Brady Bunch, and The Addams Family.

 We ordered the Big Fry Seafood Basket (serves 2), which includes shrimp, Oysters, Crab Claws, and Fried Fish.